Viasat/halite/doc/how-to/functions-j.md

 ## Use an instance as a function

 Consider there is some logic that needs to be reused in multiple contexts.
-How to package it up so that it can be rused?
+How to package it up so that it can be reused?

 It is a bit convoluted, but consider the following specs.